civiccc/buffet/README.md

 How to use
 -------

-`ruby -rubygems server.rb`.
-Then navigate to `localhost:4567/test`.
+`bundle exec rackup`.
+Then navigate to `localhost:9292/test`.

-Or, after you've started the server, try `curl 'localhost:4567/start-buffet-server/BRANCH'`, replacing BRANCH with the correct branch.
+Or, after you've started the server, try `curl 'localhost:9292/start-buffet-server/BRANCH'`, replacing BRANCH with the correct branch.

 TODO
 --------